 Linolenic acid plays a vital role in brain function and healthy growth and development.
 Fatty acids also stimulate skin and hair growth, regulate metabolism, maintain bone health, and support the reproductive system.
 Many people think that fatty acids have antioxidant properties.

 In a rodent study published in 2011, rats with liver fibrosis received a dose of 1.5 milligrams (mg) three times a week for 4 weeks of ground apricot kernels.
-Researchers found there was an improvement in symptoms.
+Researchers found

 They suggested this may be due to antioxidant activity, as the kernels contain oleic acid and other polyphenols.